Carousel Gardens Amusement Park

 Carousel Gardens is a seasonally operated amusement park located in New Orleans, Louisiana at City Park.
 It features many rides, including the Live Oak Ladybug Rollercoaster, a ferris wheel, a drop tower called the Coney Tower, and a miniature train that tours the park.
-It is also home to one of the oldest carousels in the US, also known as the “Flying Horses”.
+It is also home to the New Orleans City Park Carousel one of the oldest carousels in the US and also known as the "Flying Horses".

 The park is open on the weekends and closed on holidays.
-Admission is $4/ person or ride, $18/ unlimited rides, and children under 36” are free.
-Season passes are also available which last for the year.
 In the park there are a few important rules guests are asked to follow.
 A few of the ones which are most emphasized are no pets or food are permitted, and to enter, wristbands are required.

-Rides/Attractions
+Rides and attractions

-There are “…18 charming, old fashioned rides…” available to families at Carousel Gardens Amusement Park, but each has a height requirement, and children will be measured.
-The Park is mainly for families and small children and like many other amusement parks, safety is number one in their policies.
+There are "…18 charming, old fashioned rides…" available to families at Carousel Gardens Amusement park|Amusement Park, but each has a height requirement, and children will be measured.
+The Park is mainly for families and small children and like many other amusement parks, safety is one of their priorities.